Chiew Choon Man

-Chiew Choon Man (born 1991) is a Malaysian politician and lawyer who has served as the Member of Parliament (MP) for Miri since November 2022.
+Chiew Choon Man (born 1991) is a Malaysian politician and lawyer who has served as the Member of Parliament (MP) for Miri since November 2022 and the Deputy Minister of Tourism, Arts and Culture since December 2025.
 He is a member and one of the Vice Youth Chiefs of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
 He is also presently the fourth youngest MP at the age of 34 after Sungai Petani MP Mohammed Taufiq Johari, Batu MP Prabakaran Parameswaran and Muar MP Syed Saddiq Syed Abdul Rahman.